zhullyb/monyhar/monyhar/docs/android_build_instructions.md

 $ gclient sync
 ```

-The first command updates the primary Chromium source repository and rebases
+The first command updates the primary Monyhar source repository and rebases
 any of your local branches on top of tip-of-tree (aka the Git branch
 `origin/master`).
 If you don't want to use this script, you can also just use
 `git pull` or other common Git commands to update the repo.